Tony Parker says he’s retiring from NBA after 18 seasons

 He won NBA titles with the Spurs in 2003, 2005, 2007 and 2014.
 He was named NBA Finals MVP in 2007.

-Parker had one year left on his contract with the Hornets, but was not a major part of Charlotte’s rotation late last season.
+Parker had one year left on his contract with the Hornets but was not a major part of Charlotte’s rotation late last season.
+He hinted after the season that he might be done playing, so the retirement announcement did not come as a surprise.

-Hornets general manager Mitch Kupchak congratulated Parker on a “remarkable career” in a release.
+Hornets general manager Mitch Kupchak congratulated Parker on a “remarkable career.”

-“His impact on the game of basketball and the path he laid out for international stars have no equal,” Kupchak said.
+“His impact on the game of basketball and the path he laid out for international stars have no equal,” Kupchak said in a statement.
 “I’m grateful for the year he spent with us here in Charlotte and we wish him the best as he moves on to the next chapter of his life.”

 Hornets coach James Borrego said Parker is a Hall of Famer.